Carnot cycle: Efficiency

-This is the Carnot heat engine working efficiency definition as the fraction of the work done by the system to the thermal energy received by the system from the hot reservoir per cycle.
+This is the Carnot heat engine working efficiency definition as the fraction of the work done by the engine system to the thermal energy received by the system from the hot reservoir per cycle.
 This thermal energy is the cycle initiator.

 Reversed Carnot cycle

 A Carnot heat-engine cycle described is a totally reversible cycle.
 That is, all the processes that compose it can be reversed, in which case it becomes the Carnot heat pump and refrigeration cycle.
 This time, the cycle remains exactly the same except that the directions of any heat and work interactions are reversed.
 Heat is absorbed from the low-temperature reservoir, heat is rejected to a high-temperature reservoir, and a work input is required to accomplish all this.
 The P–V diagram of the reversed Carnot cycle is the same as for the Carnot heat-engine cycle except that the directions of the processes are reversed.